ArseLinuxOS-Development/ArseLinuxOS-ISO/README.md

 - [ ] - Get a live DE working
 - [ ] - Setup Calamares installer
 - [ ] - Create a live environment so users have an immediate look at the distribution.
+- [ ] - Setup a github action to automatically build ISO with mkarchiso on all branches.
 - [x] - Probably need a custom repo for certain packages (no clue how involved this is)